 ME: So you continued to find tumor growths and had to have more surgeries?

 LANCE: Yes.
 I have neurofibromatosis, and my body continues to develop tumors in various parts of my body.
-I will start taking an oral based chemotherapy to stop the tumors from growing until a cure is found.
-I've had 18 surgeries so far, and had over 800 stitches and 300 staples on my body.
-I have pictures from my previous surgeries.
+I will start taking oral-based chemotherapy to stop the tumors from growing until a cure is found.
+I've had 18 surgeries so far and had over 800 stitches and 300 staples on my body.
+I have pictures from my previous operations.
 Do you want to see them?

 ME: Wow.
 You are so brave.
 I can't imagine the kind of pain and suffering you are going through with your condition.
 I know that your faith is a big part of why your outlook is so positive and hopeful.
 Can you share how you came to know Christ and how He is directing your path?